 Florida comparative negligence law deals with attributing fault after a motor vehicle accident.
 It can often be determined that the fault of an accident belongs to multiple parties.
-If you’re involved in a crash contact a West Palm Beach car accident lawyer.
+If you’re involved in a crash contact a car accident lawyer.
 In this case, liability for the accident is portioned out in a share that’s equal to the amount of fault found.
 This is called the Florida pure comparative negligence statute.
 A little confused?
 Let’s break it down.

 Pure Comparative Negligence

 The Florida pure comparative negligence statute limits financial recovery in the event that fault is shared.
 Let’s say a court finds that you were 20% negligent in contributing to a car accident, and the other driver is 80%.
 In this example, your damages would be decreased by 20% – equal to your share of contributory fault.

 Florida comparative negligence law recognizes the reality that often an accident is the fault of multiple parties.
 Of course, this needs to be proven.
 There are three conditions that should be met for finding someone at fault in an accident:

 - They had a duty not to injure you and failed to meet it.

 - That duty is related to your injury.

 - The failure to meet that duty was a cause for your injury or damages.

 Shared Negligence Examples

 Does Florida’s comparative negligence law mean that fault for every motor vehicle accident is shared?
 Not at all.
 Many accidents still happen that are found to be 100% one party’s fault.
 The law simply opens the door for more complex situations that may occur in the real world.